D.Kay

-D.Kay, aka David Kulenkampff (born 1979, Vienna, Austria), is a drum and bass producer.
+D.Kay, David Kulenkampff (born 1979, Vienna, Austria), is a drum and bass producer.

 In 2001 D.Kay came together with Rawfull to form Ill.Skillz, having met him while promoting club nights in Vienna.
 Tracks from D.Kay were released on Soul:R, Bingo, Hospital and Renegade Hardware, and he has worked with Kasra, Marcus Intalex and Black Sun Empire.
 In 2003 the track "Barcelona" (D.Kay & Epsilon featuring Stamina MC) reached #14 in the UK Singles Chart.

 Kulenkampff is a grandchild of the entertainer, Hans-Joachim Kulenkampff.